 - Whitening toothpaste is incredibly popular, but let’s be honest: it isn’t really going to brighten your smile.
 What it can do, however, is remove more recent stains.
-This can keep your teeth at their current shade for longer – especially good if you’ve recently had a whitening treatment performed!
+This can keep your teeth in their current shade for longer – especially good if you’ve recently had a whitening treatment performed!

-- Antiplaque and antibacterial toothpastes are just two names for the same thing.
+- Antiplaque and antibacterial toothpaste are just two names for the same thing.
 They’re designed to help pull away and kill more oral bacteria than the typical toothpaste.
 Some contain a very mild antibiotic, while some offer an antibacterial product.
 Regardless, these can be beneficial if you’re dealing with increased oral bacteria counts or gingivitis.

 - Anti-tartar toothpaste is pretty much the same thing as antiplaque, and what it supposedly does isn’t realistic.
-Tartar is calcified plaque that can’t really be removed by anything but a professional cleaning.
+Tartar is a calcified plaque that can’t really be removed by anything but a professional cleaning.
 Much like whitening toothpaste, anti-tartar toothpaste is able to stop the development of fresh tartar

 - Toothpaste for sensitive teeth uses special compounds to fill the microscopic gaps in your tooth enamel to prevent sensitivity.
 By closing these pores you can eliminate sensitivity in just about a month.
 You need to keep using this kind of toothpaste, though, or its benefits wear off.